School for International Training: SIT Graduate Institute

 SIT Graduate institute offers master's degrees and certificates in low-residency formats and global MAs in which students study at SIT centers abroad.
-Since 2021, the SIT Graduate Institute also delivers a Doctor of Education degree in Global Education.
+The SIT Graduate Institute also delivers a Doctor of Education degree in Global Education and PhDs in Sustainability and International Relations.
 In addition, SIT grants graduate certificates in International Education and peacebuilding (via a summer program called Conflict Transformation Across Cultures, or CONTACT).

 Like the SIT Study Abroad programs, all graduate degree programs are based on seven "critical global issues" which include Climate & Environment, Development & Inequality, Education & Social Change, Geopolitics & Power, Global Health & Well-being, Identity & Human Resilience, and Peace & Justice.

 In prior years, degree programs were largely delivered in-person on the SIT campus in Brattleboro, Vermont or in the World Learning center in Washington, DC.
 In January 2018, SIT announced a change of degree offerings and formats, replacing full-time, on-campus master's programs with a global degree format.
 Low-residency and certificate programs still take place on the Vermont campus several weeks each year.
 Global degrees take place in up to three countries relevant to the degree focus.
 In the 2018-2019 school year, there were 199 full- and part-time students at SIT.

 In 2019, SIT Graduate Institute received the U.S. State Department's English Language Fellow Top Producing Institution Award, recognizing that SIT has produced the largest number of Fellows.

 The institute is regionally accredited by the New England Commission of Higher Education.
 It was originally accredited in 1974, and most recently reaccredited in 2023.